Air Force Writer Home

 The narrative is a short description of the act, achievement, or service.
 Be specific on facts and limit to no more than two sentences, if possible.
 Emphasize the individual's mission contribution and use active voice and forceful verbs.

-The use of common exercise or code names (such as Roving Sands, etc.) is acceptable in citations .
+The use of common exercise or code names (such as Team Spirit, Bright Star, etc.) is acceptable in citations .
 Do not use any abbreviations other than Jr., Sr., II, etc. Do not use symbols (the exception is the dollar sign) and do not use abbreviations.
 Even common abbreviations should be spelled out (USAF, DoD, AFB, etc).

 Do not use zeros in front of single-digit dates (ex.
 1 Jan 06).

-For compound grade titles, such as First Lieutenant and Staff Sergeant, spell out the complete grade title in the opening sentence and then use the short title (Lieutenant, Sergeant, etc) in the remainder of the citation.
+For compound grade titles, such as Staff Sergeant and Senior Airman, spell out the complete grade title in the opening sentence and then use the short title (Sergeant, Airman, etc) in the remainder of the citation.

 Do not separate the rank from the name.
 They should be always listed together.